jenniferchen11/fb-wordcloud/README.md

 FB.Wordcloud
-Version: 1.0
-Date updated: 17 January 2021
 ========

-This project for 2021 Hack the North uses FaceBook's API and React.js to generate aesthetic word cloud based on user's Facebook posts.
+This project for Hack the North 2021 uses FaceBook's API and React.js to generate aesthetic word clouds using the words that the user enjoys posting on their Facebook timeline!

 # FB.Wordcloud was Created with React